caocmai/django-react-heroku/README.md

 Alternatively, you can find your app's build packs under the Settings option within your app's console on `heroku.com` and add the necessary build packs there.

+***If nothing shows on Heroku a possible error could be static collection.
+More [here](https://devcenter.heroku.com/articles/django-assets)

 ### Screenshot (From Heroku)
 ![](demo.png)